How to make a green leaf wreath. This homemade leaf wreath takes just four simple steps. It is a quick, easy and frugal project that just looks good!

 Let’s see where I left off.

 After repurposing the lamp stand into a candle stick, I dismantled the old shade into three parts.
 The first, top part has been used to make a topiary.
 The second part is now a floating tea light holder.
-And of course that third part was a simple metal ring, that just begged me to be beautified into a wreath.
+And of course that third part was a simple metal ring, that just begged me to be beautified into a green leaf wreath.

 And here she is.
 Hanging on my old door and looking good.